Salons

 Salons tend to resonate with those who:

-• Enjoy conversation that moves quickly but meaningfully
+• Enjoy conversation that moves easily — and goes somewhere unexpected

 • Value cultural exchange without formality